WandLZhang/fast-science-0-stellar-engine/blueprints/il5/bq-project/README.md

 ## Introduction Google BigQuery (BigQuery)
 Google BigQuery is a fully-managed, serverless data system in which querying data is made possible.
 Database does not need to be constantly monitored, and users can levarage data and analyze the data.
 1. The Rotation Period ``` rotation_period ``` is set to 90 days indicated by 7776000s seconds,
 2. The Destory Schedulded Duration is ``` destroy_scheduled_duration ``` is set to 30 days indicated by 2592000 seconds.
 3. The IAM Permissions and Roles ```roles/cloudkms.cryptoKeyEncrypterDecrypter``` is assigned

 ## Pre-requisite for Google BigQuery (BigQuery)
 1. The Principal (user or group) must enablw BigQuery API in their Google Cloud Project
 2. Have access to the GCP Project ID
 3. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project.
 4.  __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

 ## Disclaimer
-- The present GCP Terraform Module in this project is set up and intended to be implemented in an IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
+- The present GCP Terraform Module in this project is set up and intended to be implemented in either a FedRamp-high or IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
-- An Assured Workloads and IL5 environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
+- Assured Workloads in both environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
 <!-- BEGIN TFDOC -->
 ## Variables